debora-com/osia/src/doc/functional/_3rdparty.rst

        }
      ]
    }
-    In case of error the value is replaced with an error
+    In case of error the value is replaced with an error code

-.. py:function:: verify/verify(attributes, attributeFragments, mandate)
+.. py:function:: FindDataServiceDirectory(country)
     :noindex:

+    This interface allows to search the endpoint of the relevant regional or national Data Service Directory and the semantic repositiry that the Data Service Directory supports.

+    **Authorization**: none

+    :param str country: country code of the targeted country (ISO 3166-1 alpha-2)
+    :return: .. code-block:: json

+   {
+     "DSDuri": "<string:uri>",
+     "SRuri": "<string:uri>",
+     "country" : ["<string:iso3166-alpha2>"]
+   }

+    In case of error the value is replaced with an error code

+.. py:function:: verifyIdentity(attributes, attributeFragments, attributeSet, mandate)
+    :noindex:

     Verify attributes against the authentic source without retrieving full data.
 Supports full attribute verification, fragment verification (privacy-preserving using JSONPath), or both.
+    In the case of attributes or attributesFragment, the verification provides a result for each attribute.
+    In the case of attributeSet, the verification is matching all provided identity attributes in the set and computes a global matching result.
     The required identification data of the user shall be contained in the access token provided by the Authorization Server.

     **Authorization**: `id.verify`

-    :param array attributes: Complete attributes to verify (conditional: required if attributeFragments absent)
+    :param array attributes: Attributes to verify (conditional: required if attributeFragments absent)
-    :param array attributeFragments: Attribute fragments for privacy-preserving verification (conditional: required if attributes absent)
+    :param array attributeFragments: Attribute fragments for privacy-preserving verification (conditional: required if attributes absent) using the JSONPath language according to IETF RFC 9535
+    :param array attributeSet: A set of identity attributes associated to a unique URI and to be verified from the authentic source
     :param object mandate: Mandate for delegated access on behalf of another data subject
     :return: .. code-block:: json